 In California, all marital assets, including 401k and other pension plans, will be divided, allowing the non-participant spouse to receive half the value of the retirement account that was accrued throughout the marriage.

 However, whatever was accrued prior to the marriage will not be subject to division.
 For example, if you worked for a total of 1,200 months, 800 of which were during the marriage, then your spouse would be entitled to half of what you earned during those 800 months.

-Additionally, dividing retirement plans can potentially be complicated, depending on the wishes of a spouse or how willing each party is to negotiate.
-Below are some options spouses have for dividing retirement plans.
+Additionally, dividing a retirement account can potentially be complicated, depending on the wishes of a spouse or how willing each party is to negotiate.
+Below are some options spouses have for dividing retirement savings in a divorce settlement.

 If you are going through a divorce, you will need a skilled legal advocate on your side to help you navigate this complex and emotional process to ensure your interests are protected.
 At Cage & Miles, our family law attorneys in San Diego are dedicated to assisting clients dissolve their marriage amicably and with as little stress and hardship as possible.
 You should not have to go through this on your own.

 Get started on your case today and contact our law office at (858) 943-2060 to request a consultation.